Toronto Urban Wilderness Instructor

 WHO WE ARE

-Outward Bound Canada operates an urban program based at our Evergreen Brickwork‘s location in the Don Valley and also makes use of green spaces in and around the Greater Toronto Area.
-In this position, you will be working in a camp/outdoor education centre framework to introduce students to the urban wild.
-Responsibilities include facilitating activities in and about the urban wilderness, and highlighting connections to environmental education and personal growth.
-Team building, nature connections, hiking, canoeing, backcountry skills, and environmental education are among the program goals for our middle school students.
-Our high school programs pair canoeing, backpacking, and urban navigation to provide continuous journeys through natural spaces in and around our cities.
+Outward Bound Canada operates an urban outdoor program in and around the GTA as a complement to our wilderness programming.
+This program pairs canoeing, backpacking, and urban navigation to provide continuous journeys through the natural spaces in and around our cities.
 We are striving to provide life-changing outdoor educational experiences that are accessible, relevant, and contribute toward a better world.
-Our students include both school and community groups as well as individuals looking for a journey in their own backyard ranging from 1-5 days long.
-Outward Bound Canada is looking for enthusiastic, hardworking individuals who have the credentials and capacity to work at the Toronto Urban Wilderness providing exceptional educational programming to students, teachers, and schools.
+Our students include both school and community groups as well as individuals looking for a journey in their own backyard ranging from 1-15 days long.
+Outward Bound Canada is looking for enthusiastic, hardworking individuals who have the credentials and capacity to work at the Toronto Urban Centre providing exceptional educational programming to students, teachers, and schools on a part-time or on-call basis.

 WHAT WE OFFER